-If you’ve answer yes to any of the above, it’s likely that you are experiencing Imposter Syndrome.
+If you’ve answered yes to any of the above, it’s likely that you are experiencing Imposter Syndrome.
 Don’t worry you are not alone, 70% of us experience it!

-The term Imposter Syndrome was introduced by doctors Pauline Clance and Suzanne Imes, it’s is a psychological pattern in which you doubt your accomplishments and have a persistent inner fear of being exposed as a “fraud”.
-Despite external evidence of your competence.
+The term Imposter Syndrome was introduced by doctors Pauline Clance and Suzanne Imes, it is a psychological pattern in which you doubt your accomplishments and have a persistent inner fear of being exposed as a “fraud” despite external evidence of your competence.
 People experiencing imposter syndrome are convinced that they are frauds, and do not deserve all they have achieved.
 They incorrectly attribute their success to luck, or as a result of deceiving others into thinking they are more intelligent than they are.

 Imposter syndrome is more prevalent when you are a visible minority, such as women in a male dominated environment or a black or minority ethnic person amongst predominately white colleagues, however it can impact anyone, for example a white male colleague shared that he experienced imposter syndrome, being working class, and the first in his family to attend university, amongst his middle class Cambridge graduate colleagues.